Welcome

 Pet Friendly: Yes

-When receiving the Maidenhair Fern, do not repot immediately but wait at least 6-12 months or if the roots are beginning to get crowded and growing through the drainage holes.
-They prefers to be a little crowded in their pot.
+When receiving the Baby Rubber Plant, do not repot immediately but wait at least 6-12 months or if the roots are beginning to get crowded and growing through the drainage holes.

 Water your plant in the old pot before transferring over and let sit an hour.